Topics of plans for the section "Knowledge"

 C8.4.5.

-Social knowledge and its specificity
+Social cognition and its specificity

-2) Social knowledge of social knowledge:
+2) The specifics of social cognition:

 b) limited scope of the experiment.

-3) Basic Methods of Social Cognition:
+3) Basic methods of social cognition:

 a) historical (consideration of social objects in development);